There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 Free SIM Card: Order Three SIM Card (free) →

 Three currently offers a Pay As You Go SIM card, with a choice of bundles available from £10 per month.
-Although the coverage isn’t quite as good as on EE, O2 or Vodafone, you’ll get access to 5G at no extra cost on Three’s Pay As You Go plans.
+Although the coverage isn’t quite as good as on EE, O2 or Vodafone, you’ll get access to 5G at no extra cost.

 There are two main benefits to choosing Three’s Pay As You Go SIM card.